codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-The `^` indicates that the attribute value must prefix by the value in the CSS selector.
-In this instance, the `data-attr` value must prefix with "Four" for the selector and styling to be applied.
+The `^` indicates that the attribute value must be prefixed by the value in the CSS selector.
+In this instance, the `data-attr` value must be prefixed with "Four" for the selector and styling to be applied.

 ## Dollar Sign `$`